Omid Nazari: Melaka United

 On November 17, 2016, Melaka United announced that they had signed Nazari.
 Shortly after, he came down with severe food poisoning and lost several kilograms of weight, therefore missed a majority of pre-season training which included friendly matches.
 His contract was then terminated in January 2017 due to difficulty in regaining fitness after Nazari suffered from food poisoning.

-Ceres-Negros FC
+Ceres-Negros F.C.

-By late-March 2017, Nazari is already with Ceres-Negros F.C. which is set to participate in the inaugural season of the Philippines Football League.
+By late-March 2017, Nazari is already with Ceres-Negros which is set to participate in the inaugural season of the Philippines Football League.
 Nazari won the league title with Ceres in both the 2017 and 2018 season.

 Persib Bandung

 On 20 August 2019, Nazari joined Liga 1 club Persib Bandung. and made his debut against PSS Sleman.
 He scored his first goal for Persib Bandung against Arema leading to a 3-1 victory for Persib Bandung.

 International career

 Like his brother, Nazari was born in Sweden and his parents are from Iran and the Philippines.
 He was, therefore, eligible to play for Sweden, Iran or the Philippines.
 On 12 May 2012 the Iranian side's manager, Carlos Queiroz, confirmed that Omid will join Team Melli in a camp in Turkey before the friendly match against Albania.
 He had his first international appearance for Team Melli in Hungary against Tunisia in a friendly on 16 August 2012.
 His first national team goal came months later against Yemen on 15 December.

 Since his five appearances for the Iran team were friendlies and West Asian Football Federation Championship matches, Nazari is still available to switch allegiance to the Philippines or Sweden.
 In March 2016, he received his first international call-up to the Philippines national team.
 However, he has yet to receive clearance from FIFA to make the switch.